Creating Safe Learning Environments for All Students

 What is Bullying?

-Louisiana defines bullying as a pattern of harmful behavior that includes:
+Louisiana defines bullying as a pattern of harmful behavior that includes one or more of the following:

 These actions must occur more than once and cause physical or emotional harm, interfere with learning, or disrupt the school environment.